al-moreno/MongoDB/Unit 3/Script.md

 }
 ```

-3. Booleans: MongoDB provides a Boolean data type for representing true or false values.
+3. We also have available a Boolean data type for representing true or false values.
 Booleans are used for logical operations and conditional expressions.

 Example:
 ```javascript